Table of Contents

 The foundation of weight loss is the concept of a calorie deficit.
 This means that you need to consume fewer calories than your body burns in order to lose weight.
 The basic formula is simple: if you create a calorie deficit of 3,500 calories, you will lose 1 pound (or 0.45 kg) of body weight.
 By understanding this principle, we can then calculate the specific calorie deficit required to lose 1 kg of weight.

-In this blog, here is a formula of weight loss to help you calculate lose per kg of weight based on your body weight.
+Here is a formula of weight loss to help you calculate per kg of weight lose based on your body weight.

 To understand the calorie deficit, let’s first look at the concept of calorie maintenance.
 Your calorie maintenance level is the number of calories your body needs to maintain its current weight.
 This level varies based on factors such as your age, gender, activity level and metabolism.